AdobeDocs/audience-manager.en/help/using/features/segments/recency-and-frequency.md

 uuid: faadd18a-bf27-4b73-995e-9809f52f5350
 ---

-# Recency and Frequency {#recency-and-frequency}
+# [!UICONTROL Recency] and [!UICONTROL Frequency] {#recency-and-frequency}

-In Segment Builder, recency and frequency let you segment visitors based on actions that occur or repeat over a set daily interval.
+In [!UICONTROL Segment Builder], recency and frequency let you segment visitors based on actions that occur or repeat over a set daily interval.

 Audience Manager defines [!DNL recency] and [!DNL frequency] as follows:

-* **Recency:** The number of days during which a user viewed or qualified for one (or more) traits.
+* **[!UICONTROL Recency]:** The number of days during which a user viewed or qualified for one (or more) traits.
-* **Frequency:** The rate at which a user viewed or qualified for one (or more) traits.
+* **[!UICONTROL Frequency]:** The rate at which a user viewed or qualified for one (or more) traits.

-Recency and frequency settings help you segment visitors based on their real (or perceived) level of interest in a site, section, or particular creative.
+[!UICONTROL Recency] and [!UICONTROL Frequency] settings help you segment visitors based on their real (or perceived) level of interest in a site, section, or particular creative.
 For example, users who qualify for a segment with high recency/frequency requirements may be more interested in a site or product than users who visit less often or less frequently.

-## Location of Recency and Frequency Settings {#section_49C03FF5D0554A7EB40AC42D46E17E09}
+## Location of [!UICONTROL Recency] and [!UICONTROL Frequency] Settings {#section_49C03FF5D0554A7EB40AC42D46E17E09}

-In [!UICONTROL Segment Builder], recency and frequency settings are located in the [!UICONTROL Basic View] section of the [!UICONTROL Traits] panel.
+In [!UICONTROL Segment Builder], [!UICONTROL Recency] and [!UICONTROL Frequency] settings are located in the [!UICONTROL Basic View] section of the [!UICONTROL Traits] panel.
 Click the clock icon to expose these controls.

 ![](assets/recency_frequency.png)